-So could this amazing technology be used to create hair follicles?
-L’Oreal believes so and has joined forces with a French bio-tech company named Poietis has developed a form of laser printing for cell-based objects .
+So can we use this amazing technology to create hair follicles?
+L’Oreal believes so.
+They’ve joined forces with French biotech company, Poietis, to develop a form of laser printing for cell-based objects .

-Although L’Oreal has used 3D printed skin in product research no-one has yet been able to produce hair follicles this way.
-It is assumed that adaptation of the process will take at least three years and even then any follicles produced are likely to be used to test new products.
+Although L’Oreal has used 3D printed skin in product research, no-one has yet been able to produce hair follicles this way.
+Adaptation of the process will take at least three years.
+Even then, any follicles produced are likely to be used to test new products.

-To do this a digital map of the biological structure is created which can then instruct the printer to lay down tiny droplets of ‘biological ink.’
-A laser will be used to create 10,000 micro-droplets of bio-ink per second to create the organic tissue.
+To do this, Poeitis created a digital map of the biological structure which can then instruct the printer to lay down tiny droplets of ‘biological ink.’
+A laser is then used to create 10,000 micro-droplets of bio-ink per second to create the organic tissue.